sondr3/generator-jekyllized/README.md

 > Why don't you support Stylus/LESS/Angular/etc

-Because I've never used them nor do I have any plans to use them.
-If you want to you can create a pull request for them and I'll have a look and see whether it'll work or not.
+Because I've never used them nor do I have any plans of using them.
+Furthermore, they're a bit outside what I want with this generator anyways.
+I want a lean, simple and opinionated generator, not a big complicated one.

 ## Contributing